cardano-scaling/CIPs/CIP-0164/README.md

 The primary messages will carry information that is directly required by the Leios description above: headers, blocks, transactions referenced by blocks, and votes for blocks.
-However, some lower-level information must also be carried by secondary messages, eg indicating when the peer is first able to send the block.
+However, some lower-level information must also be carried by secondary messages, e.g. indicating when the peer is first able to send the block.

 The required exchanges between two neighboring nodes is captured by the following Information Exchange Requirements table (IER table).
 For the sake of